Skip to content

 Consumer Reporting Agency Notice

-If more than 1,000 residents are notified, must notify all nationwide CRAs without unreasonable delay of timing, distribution and content of the consumer notice.
+If more than 1,000 residents are notified, must notify all nationwide Consumer Reporting Agencies without unreasonable delay of timing, distribution, and content of the consumer notice.

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them without unreasonable delay following discovery of the breach.
+If you maintain covered info on behalf of another entity, you must notify it without unreasonable delay following discovery of the breach.

 Potential Penalties